The inspiration for this dish may be Italian but it absolutely very American. It’s hearty and comforting, and we love every last bite of it.

 - Heat 1/4 of the oil in a 12” skillet over medium-high heat until smoking.
 Add 3 chicken breast fillets and cook until golden brown, about 2 minutes per side.
 Transfer to a baking sheet.
 Add remaining oil and heat until smoking.
 Repeat the process with remaining chicken and transfer to the baking sheet.

-- Top each breast with 3-4 tablespoons of tomato sauce and 2 slices each of the mozzarella.
-Bake in the oven until the chicken is cooked through (chicken is done when the thickest part of the chicken reads 165°F with an instant read thermometer.) and the cheese is melted, about 10-14 minutes.
-Remove from the oven and garnish with extra parmesan, if desired.
+- Bake in the oven until the chicken is cooked through (chicken is done when the thickest part of the chicken reads 165°F with an instant read thermometer), about 10-14 minutes.